Eltham High School

 Eltham High School is a secondary school in Victoria, Australia.
 It is located in Eltham, a suburb which is north-east from Melbourne.
 The school has 'free dress' policy and is the only non-uniform secondary school in the Eltham area.
+Eltham High School has approximately 1,429 students, as of their 2023 Annual Report.

 Eltham High School's music program, has won numerous awards.
 The band was invited to play at the Chicago Midwest Clinic in 1997 and is one of the only high school bands to ever have attended the event.

 A darkroom is available for student use and is capable of developing over 160 photographs per hour.

 Year level structure

 The year levels are broken up into three different groups which are: